juliangav/www.julian.is/site/content/articles/2018-08-28-serverside-split-testing.md

 For the past year, I’ve taken a deep dive into server-side split testing, and I’ll be honest, the obsession is real.
 A server-side split test is an A/B testing technique where the changes and traffic allocations of any given test take place at the server level before the web page is delivered to the browser.

-What makes this technique attractive are the huge performance gains and the user experience improvements when implemented correctly.
-Below I’ll run you through some of my findings backed by data as well as how to go about setting up your own testing stack.
+What makes this approach attractive are the huge performance gains and the user experience improvements when implemented correctly.
+Below I’ll run you through some of my findings as well as how to go about setting up your own testing stack.

 ## The Problem with Client-Side Split Testing